kiewic/Projects/README.md

 ## WinrtFromDesktop

-Samples of how to call Windows Runtime projects from Desktop apps.
+Samples of how to call Windows Runtime projects from Desktop apps using WRL.

 ## CacheConsoleApp